Last updated: 24-05-2024. From web page: Council Constitution.

 Responsibilities

-The current responsibilities of the Monitoring Officer role rest with the Director of Governance, Legal & HR, who undertakes to discharge his statutory responsibilities with a positive determination and in a manner that enhances the overall reputation of the Council.
-The Monitoring Officer will appoint a Deputy Monitoring Officer as appropriately needed.
+The current responsibilities of the Monitoring Officer role rest with the Director of Legal & Governance, who undertakes to discharge his statutory responsibilities with a positive determination and in a manner that enhances the overall reputation of the Council.
+The Monitoring Officer will appoint a Deputy Monitoring Officer as appropriate.
 In doing so, he will also safeguard, so far as is possible, Members and Officers, whilst acting in their official capacities, from legal difficulties and/or criminal sanctions.

 Statutory responsibilities